fbpx

 Sam Darnold (Southern California)

-Professional football player with the San Francisco 49ers
+Professional football player with the Minnesota Vikings

 William K. Donley (Anderson/Georgetown)